morris/mongomq2/README.md

 - Always `.close()` MongoMQ2 clients on shutdown (before closing the MongoClient).
   - MongoMQ2 will try to finish open tasks with best effort.
 - MongoDB change streams are only supported for MongoDB replica sets.
-  - To start a one-node replica set locally (e.g. for testing) see `docker-compose.yml`.
+  - To start a one-node replica set locally (e.g. for testing), see `docker-compose.yml`.